gogs/docs/en-US/advanced/configuration_cheat_sheet.md

 Name|Description
 ----|-----------
 `ROOT`|Root path for storing all users' repository data.
 It must be an absolute path.
 The default is `~/<username>/gogs-repositories`.
-`SCRIPT_TYPE`|The script type your server supports, usually this is `bash`, but some customers report that they only have `sh`.
+`SCRIPT_TYPE`|The script type your server supports.
+Usually this is `bash`, but some customers report that they only have `sh`.
 `ANSI_CHARSET`|The default charset for an unrecognized charset.
 `FORCE_PRIVATE`|Force every new repository to be private.
-`MAX_CREATION_LIMIT`|Global maximum creation limit of repositories per user, `-1` means no limit.
+`MAX_CREATION_LIMIT`|Global maximum creation limit of repositories per user (`-1` means no limit).
-`PREFERRED_LICENSES`|Preferred Licenses to place at the top of the list.
+`PREFERRED_LICENSES`|Preferred licenses to place at the top of the list.
 `DISABLE_HTTP_GIT`|Indicates whether or not to disable Git clone through HTTP/HTTPS.
 When disabled, users can only perform Git operations via SSH.
 `ENABLE_LOCAL_PATH_MIGRATION`|Indicates whether or not to enable migrate repository by local path.
-When enabled, user still needs to be a site admin or get permission from site admin in order to use this feature.
+When enabled, the user must still be a site admin or get permission from one in order to use this feature.
-`ENABLE_RAW_FILE_RENDER_MODE`|Indicates whether or not to enable render when view raw file, e.g. render actual HTML page, have potential security issue.
+`ENABLE_RAW_FILE_RENDER_MODE`|Indicates whether or not to enable the renderer when viewing raw files.
+Note that rendering actual HTML pages could have potential security issues.

 #### Repository - Editor (`repository.editor`)

 Name|Description
 ----|-----------
 `LINE_WRAP_EXTENSIONS`|List of file extensions that should have line wraps in the CodeMirror editor.
 Separate extensions with a comma.
-To line wrap files without extension, just put a comma, e.g. `.txt,`.
+To line wrap files without an extension, just add a comma, e.g. `.txt,`.

 #### Repository - Upload (`repository.upload`)

 Name|Description
 ----|-----------
-`ENABLED`|Indicates whether or not to enable repository file upload feature.
+`ENABLED`|Indicates whether or not to enable the repository file upload feature.
 `TEMP_PATH`|Path to temporarily store uploads.
 Use the default or system temporary path.
 `ALLOWED_TYPES`|File types that are allowed to be uploaded (e.g. "image/jpeg\|image/png").
 Leave empty means allow any file type.
 `FILE_MAX_SIZE`|Maximum size of each file in MB.